andlab-um/curiosityEEG/README.md

 ![Summary images](summary_curiosity-v2.png)

+## Description
-Code for [[EEG study of curiosity]] preprocessing and preliminary analysis, accompanied with the following preprint:
+Code for "From induction to relief: the temporal dynamics of curiosity in the human brain", preprocessing and preliminary analysis, accompanied with the following preprint

 ## Abstract